Arcensoth/playtracker-datapack/README.md

 `#playtracker:hooks/player/killed`                  | Run by a player when they kill something.
 `#playtracker:hooks/player/killed/player`           | Run by a player when they kill another player.
 `#playtracker:hooks/player/placed_block`            | Run by a player when they place a block.
-`#playtracker:hooks/player/respawned`               | Run by a player when they respawn.
 `#playtracker:hooks/player/sneaking/started`        | Run by a player when they start sneaking.
 `#playtracker:hooks/player/sneaking/stopped`        | Run by a player when they stop sneaking.
 `#playtracker:hooks/player/sprinting/started`       | Run by a player when they start sprinting.